 - Does it improve the functioning of the computer itself?

-- Is it implemented on a particular machine (as opposed to a generic computer)?
+- Does a particular machine implement the invention (as opposed to a generic computer)?

 - Does it transform data, output, display, hardware in some way?